umutcanbolat/unrepeat/RELEASING.md

 - Runs tests and linters, builds project.
 - Updates version number in package.json.
 - Generates a [CHANGELOG](CHANGELOG.md) based on the latest commits.
-(See [Conventional Commits](https://github.com/conventional-changelog))
+(See [Conventional Changelog](https://github.com/conventional-changelog))
-- Commits these changes with a message like `chore(RELEASE): publish %s` and creates a new tag with the version number.
+- Commits these changes with a message like `chore(release): publish %s` and creates a new tag with the version number.
 - Pushes all these changes to upstream.

 CI/CD will take care of the rest and publish the project to the npm registry and GitHub releases with the newly tagged version.